 If you plan on staying longer than your visa allows for, after 1 month you need to visit the police station closest to your temporary residence to extend it to 3 months (free of charge).
 You will need to provide basic information about yourself and where you will be staying during your remaining time in Jordan.
+You also need to provide a reason for your visa extension with proof.
+For example, your apartment lease, a letter from your Arabic school, etc.

 Tip #1: Bring someone who knows Arabic, just in case.